Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 What we recommend at our Toronto studio

-- Pendants, earrings, right-hand rings: Lab-grown usually wins.
-These aren't typically resold.
+- Pendants, earrings, right-hand rings: Lab-grown usually wins — these aren't typically resold.

-How we source at Al-Assali Jewelry
+How we source at Al-Asali Jewelry

 Book a consultation